 Well… no. I am not sure that Solomon committed adultery (like his father David did, taking Bathsheba, the wife of Uriah, who gave birth to Solomon).
 He didn’t need to, because he took for himself hundreds of wives and hundreds of concubines on top of that!
 (1 Kings 11:3)

 God had spoken many years before to Moses about the conduct of kings.
 Solomon in his wisdom certainly would have known these words: “[The king] must not take many wives, or his heart will be led astray.
 He must not accumulate large amounts of silver and gold.”
 (Deut.
 17:17)

 Of course, Solomon did both.
 We learn in 1 Kings 11 that those hundreds of wives turned Solomon’s heart from God, which tarnished his legacy and led to the break up of the nation of Israel forever.

-As great a man as Solomon was, he was just a man, and all men fall short.
+As great a man Solomon was, he was just a man.
+All men fall short.

 David, the man after God’s own heart, was no saint either.
 His own problem with lust ended in adultery and murder for hire.
 Solomon was the product of that adulterous relationship.
 Solomon was conceived in sin!

 Some people who read the Bible too shallowly may find it “full of contradictions”, but they miss the nuances and key points.
 It’s not like Scripture hides anything.
 The good, the bad and the ugly are laid bare on the pages of Scripture for all the world to see!